-- The primary catch of earth-sheltered homes is the initial cost of construction, which is about 20 to 30 percent more than building ordinary dwellings.
-They might not be the best option if you’re a bit strapped for cash.
+- The primary catch of an earth house is the initial cost of construction, which is about 20 to 30 percent more than building ordinary dwellings.
+It might not be the best option if you’re a bit strapped for cash.

 - When designed and ventilated poorly, earth homes may need more TLC to avoid moisture and indoor air quality problems.

-- Despite the brightness of expansive glass facades and dome lights, many earth homes have dark areas where the natural lighting couldn’t reach.
+- Despite the brightness of expansive glass facades and dome lights, many earth homes have dark areas where natural lighting can’t reach.
 This is where a compact and dependable flashlight will come in handy.

 - Earth home collapses are rare, but they’re still at significant risk when there’s a fault in the overall structure.

-- For survivalists, limited escape routes of earth homes may be a deal-breaker in an emergency.
+- For survivalists, an earth home’s limited escape routes may be a deal-breaker in an emergency.

 We’re gonna spit facts: earth homes don’t come cheap.
-There are quite a few factors to consider in home constructions, and these are:
+There are quite a few factors to consider in home construction, and these are: